 There are so many benefits to the practices of meditation and mindfulness.
 Peace, joy, and wisdom are all natural rewards of the methods and techniques taught in the Art of Living Retreat Center’s weekly Happiness Retreat, but perhaps two of the most powerful, unexpected qualities we foster in meditation are confidence and compassion.
-We recently sat down with Art of Living instructor Annalies Richmond to speak about her journey to confidence, compassion, and maintaining self-worth in the face of negative interaction.
+We recently sat down with Art of Living instructor Annelies Richmond to speak about her journey to confidence, compassion, and maintaining self-worth in the face of negative interaction.

 Confidence & the Happiness Retreat